-9. Exclusions - The Principal's Power to Exclude
+9. Suspensions and Permanent Exclusions - The Principal's Power to Suspend

-Only the Principal of a school can exclude a student, and this must be on disciplinary grounds.
-A student may be excluded for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently.
-A fixed period exclusion does not have to be for a continuous period.
-In exceptional Cases, usually where further evidence has come to light, a fixed period exclusion may be extended or converted to a permanent exclusion.
+Only the Principal of a school can suspend a student, and this must be on disciplinary grounds.
+A student may be suspended for one or more fixed periods (up to a maximum of 45 school days in a single academic year), or permanently.
+A suspension does not have to be for a continuous period.
+In exceptional Cases, usually where further evidence has come to light, suspension may be extended or converted to a permanent exclusion.

-Students whose behaviour at lunchtime is disruptive may be excluded from the school premises for the duration of the lunchtime period.
-In such cases the legal requirements in relation to exclusion, such as the Principal's duty to notify parents, still apply.
-The behaviour of students outside school can be considered as grounds for exclusion.
+Students whose behaviour at lunchtime is disruptive may be suspended from the school premises for the duration of the lunchtime period.
+In such cases the legal requirements in relation to suspension, such as the Principal's duty to notify parents, still apply.
+The behaviour of students outside school can be considered as grounds for suspension.

-The Principal may withdraw an exclusion that has not been reviewed by the governing body.
-When establishing the facts in relation to an exclusion decision the Principal must apply the civil standard of proof i.e.: 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt'.
-Principals and governing bodies must take account of their statutory duties in relation to Special Educational Needs (SEN) when administering the exclusion process.
+The Principal may withdraw a suspension that has not been reviewed by the governing body.
+When establishing the facts in relation to a suspension decision the Principal must apply the civil standard of proof i.e.: 'on the balance of probabilities' it is more likely than not that a fact is true, rather than the criminal standard of 'beyond reasonable doubt'.
+Principals and governing bodies must take account of their statutory duties in relation to Special Educational Needs (SEN) when administering the suspension process.
 This includes having regard to the SEN Code of Practice.

-Statutory guidance on factors that a Principal should take into account before taking the decision to exclude.
+Statutory guidance on factors that a Principal should take into account before taking the decision to suspend.